Jliew1113/SPO2-BPM/README.md

 # SPO2-BPM
- A project for THU IOT course
+ A project for THU IoT course built on the skeletal code given by the course coordinator